Financial Aid, Tuition & Fees

 Students at all levels of study who take at least three courses per semester are eligible for loans and grants through Ontario Students Awards Program (OSAP) if they satisfy the citizenship or residence requirements.
 Applicants must be Canadian citizens or permanent residents of Canada who have at least one years prior residence in Ontario.
 Those holding student visas are not eligible.

-Qualified students in the ThM and ThD programs are also eligible to apply for Ontario Graduate Scholarships.
+Qualified students in the MA, ThM and PhD programs are also eligible to apply for Ontario Graduate Scholarships.
 You will find links on the OSAP website given above.

 Advanced Degree students are encouraged to apply for the funding awarded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
 These awards are open to Canadian citizens or permanent residents of Canada.
 For further information, consult the SSHRC (Ottawa) website or the Director of Advanced Degree Studies at St Michael’s.